FERAL CAT POLICY

 Feral kittens must be at least 2 months old and weigh a minimum of 2 pounds.

 All feral cats are to be clearly ear-tipped without exception.
 Ear tips are 3/8-1/2 inch standard.
-Ear-tipping helps identify cats who are already altered.
+Ear-tipping helps identify cats who have already been spayed or neutered.

-GSHS defines a feral cat as un-socialized, un-handleable, fearful and un-adoptable.
+GSHS defines a feral cat as un-socialized, untouchable, fearful of humans, and un-adoptable.

-Stray cats who are socialized, can be handled and are adoptable will not be accepted as feral.
+Stray cats who are socialized, unafraid of humans, can be handled and/or placed into a carrier or crate, and are adoptable will not be accepted as feral.